Do Women Have Testosterone?

 Many patients find value in the nasal gel as an ancillary therapy (in addition to a primary).
 In addition, the nasal application helps minimize any risk of accidental transference to others.

 Pellet Therapy is another option for women who prefer a low maintenance approach compared to daily/weekly creams or injections.
 These grain-sized pellets reduce the need for frequent clinic visits since they work steadily once implanted for around three to six months and dissolve over time.

 The pellet is implanted under the skin in a simple procedure at our clinic location.
 The implanted pellets help provide a consistent dose into the blood stream over time.
 There is no need to remove the pellet since it gets absorbed into the body completely.

 At Defy Medical, we provide proven Testosterone Replacement Therapy protocols for women.
+Testosterone is typically combined with other hormones for women to create a comprehensive therapy.
 Our dedicated team makes personalized treatment plans for each patient to ensure the best care and highest service standards.